emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Error-handlers.md

 }
 ```

-Custom error handlers are invoked after the default error handler, so you won't be able to change response code or headers.
-To prevent this, you have to disable default error handler by specifying `defaultErrorHandler` option in createExpressServer or useExpressServer:
+Custom error handlers execute after the default error handler, So you cannot change the response code or headers.
+To prevent this, you have to turn out default error handler by specifying `defaultErrorHandler` option in createExpressServer or useExpressServer:

 ```
 createExpressServer({